ipatel467/Divvy-Statistical-Analysis/README.md

 (<img width="901" alt="Screen Shot 2020-04-15 at 3 26 20 PM" src="https://user-images.githubusercontent.com/52756457/79394489-38bf1180-7f3d-11ea-9780-8b888e568cb7.png">)

 The scatterplot above shows the number of riders over the past 3 years.
 Divvy ridership is very seasonal, we can see the peaks in the warmer seasons and the troughts in the colder seasons.
-The different colors on the chart indicate temperature.
+The different colors dots on the chart indicate temperature.
+The 2 horizantal lines show the average number of riders for that specific temperature range.

 ### Modeling <a name="modeling"></a>